Dr. Joseph Ssemakula, principal investigator for ACALISE at the exhibition booth

 With increased recognition of limitations of fossil fuels, fresh water, and available farmland, educators from Uganda Martyrs University have pioneered agroecology education through research and are changing focus from strategies to reach maximum yields to those that feature resource use efficiency and resilience of production systems in these changing climate times.

-Dr. Simon Peter Musinguzi an agroecologist and the dean at the faculty of agriculture Uganda Martyrs said that this particular University is a leader in agroecological solutions related to climate change and livelihood systems and has trained top notch agroecologists on the African continent and beyond through its top rated programmes in organic agriculture and agroecology. ‘‘Uganda Martyrs university itself is agroecology,’’ he said.
+Dr. Simon Peter Musinguzi an agroecologist and the dean of the faculty of agriculture Uganda Martyrs said that this particular University is a leader in agroecological solutions related to climate change and livelihood systems and has trained top-notch agroecologists on the African continent and beyond through its top-rated programmes in organic agriculture and agroecology. ‘‘Uganda Martyrs University itself is agroecology,’’ he said.

 Therefore, Uganda hosts the African Centre of Excellence in Agroecology and Livelihood Systems (ACALISE) at the university being funded by the World Bank through the Government of Uganda.

-It aims at stream-lining the production of high level, well-motivated and ethically conscious critical mass of agroecology and livelihood systems experts through collaborative high quality postgraduate education as well as applied research that will contribute to sustainable livelihood and food systems transformation.
+It aims at streamlining the production of a high-level, well-motivated, and ethically conscious critical mass of agroecology and livelihood systems experts through collaborative quality postgraduate education as well as applied research that will contribute to sustainable livelihood and food systems transformation.

 The Minister of State for Agriculture, Uganda, Hon.
-Fred Bwino Kyakulaga, who also addressed the participants added his voice to say that several scholars within the African region have benefited from the postgraduate of Masters degrees, PhD education and resource programmes, including staff within his ministry under ACALISE.
+Fred Bwino Kyakulaga, who also addressed the participants added his voice to say that several scholars within the African region have benefited from the postgraduate Master’s degrees, PhD education, and resource programs, including staff within his ministry under ACALISE.

-Speaking to Dr. Joseph Ssemakula, principal investigator for ACALISE and his team at the conference said that their research is farmer centered.
+Speaking to Dr. Joseph Ssemakula, principal investigator for ACALISE his team at the conference said that their research is farmer-centered.

 ‘‘Our research at Uganda Martyrs is farmer centered, all our fertilizers have been done together with farmers.
 Like black soldier fly, which contributes to animal feed, it is an innovation we came up with as the first people though right now so many people are doing it but we studied the evolution and the ecology of this fly.
-And through our research we managed to visualize that silver fish and soya beans are very expensive and they are being competed for by human beings and animals and the black soldier fly was on our planet, it is a substitute for silver fish, soya beans and animal feed,’’ he said.
+Through our research, we managed to visualize that silverfish and soya beans are very expensive and are being competed for by human beings and animals the black soldier fly was on our planet, it is a substitute for silverfish, soya beans, and animal feed,’’ he said.

 However, the development of organic agriculture stems from the demand for safe and environmentally friendly food, which arose from outcome mistakes made by the Green Revolution that failed to achieve sustainable food security.

-What happens is organic agriculture, agroecology, regenerative agriculture as a phenomenon to be appreciated is reactively new.
+What happens is organic agriculture, agroecology, and regenerative agriculture as a phenomenon to be appreciated is reactively new.
 It is competing with conventional agriculture.
-Organic in a simple way to use nature to provide solutions, coming from a concept of food not being perishable but being transformed, say if it is leftovers that human beings cannot eat but can contribute to soil health.
+Organic in a simple way uses nature to provide solutions, coming from a concept of food not being perishable but being transformed, say if it is leftovers that human beings cannot eat but can contribute to soil health.

-Ssemakula who also said that their PhDs are contributing to the formulation of these bio pesticides.
+Ssemakula also said that their PhDs are contributing to the formulation of these biopesticides.
 To determine the nitrogen here you have to go to the laboratory since a farmer can’t go and to be able to use it, you must have studied.

 Organic fertilizer samples at the ACALISE booth